groland11/nagios-check-ifaddress/README.md

 ```

 ## Example
-Network interface enp1s0 must have IP address 192.168.122.102 assigned, but not 192.168.122.100.
+IP address 192.168.122.102 assigned must be assigned to network interface enp1s0, but not 192.168.122.100.
-If 192.168.122.100 is a virtual IP address in a network cluster, and the check fails, you know that this node is in a failover state.
+If 192.168.122.100 is a virtual IP address in a network cluster, and the check fails on one of the nodes, you know that this node is in a failover state.
 ```
 # ./check-ifaddress.py -a enp1s0/192.168.122.102 enp1s0/-192.168.122.100
 OK - enp1s0/192.168.122.102;enp1s0/-192.168.122.100;